Communities

 While you answer is useful, but it doesn't actually solve the problem, The OP want to find a solution for their existing Software (which is Windows 10 Pro), answers shouldn't recommend to install other software.

-Chris Henry‭ wrote about 3 years ago
+Chris Henry‭ wrote over 3 years ago

 I agree that this would not be a good first answer, but, as I noted, other people had already covered possible solutions while continuing to use Windows 10.
 I think it's perfectly reasonable, when someone asks "How do I do X, in order to achieve Y?" to reply "Doing X isn't really the best way to achieve Y; a better approach would be to do Z," especially if other answerers have already covered ways to do X. Bytes are cheap.